 So, what is Canvas?

 Canvas allows you to create a 3D model of a home in minutes — all on an iPad.
-You can view, share, or measure your model on-device, or use our optional Scan To CAD service to convert it into a design-ready, professional grade CAD file.
+You can view, share, or measure your model on-device, or use our optional Scan To CAD service to convert it into a design-ready, professional-grade CAD file.
 It’s powered by the Structure Sensor, a 3D sensor for mobile devices made by the same company (Occipital).

 Put simply, Canvas is mobile 3D scanning that “just works.”
 Just enter a space with your iPad and Structure Sensor, hit “Scan,” and you’ll see a 3D model of the scene build itself on-screen as you move around.
-We can help you skip right to this for every project:

 Why did Occipital build Canvas?